-At signalized intersections, follow "WALK / DON'T WALK" signals.

-At unsignalized intersections, vield to motorists.

-When approaching other people biking or walking, ring your bicycle bell.
-A bell can be used to warn other roadway users of your presence if you need to do so.
+- Slow down and be considerate when passing other pathway or trail users. - At signalized intersections, dismount and follow "WALK / DON'T WALK" signals. - At unsignalized intersections, yield to motorists. - When approaching other people biking or walking, ring your bicycle bell.
+A bell can be used to warn other roadway users of your presence if you need to do so. - Check out the Meewasin App at app.meewasin.com for more information about the Meewasin Valley Trail.